 We discovered The Marshal back in 2013, and it’s been our favorite restaurant in this part of town ever since.
-It’s a perfect neighborhood establishment, full of friendly people and good vibes.
-The food is homey, but delicious enough you won’t mind paying a little more for it than you might if mom cooked it.
-Then again, we’re not sure what your mom charges these days.
-And yes, that was a poorly crafted yo mama joke.
+It’s a perfect neighborhood establishment filled with friendly people.
+The American food is all familiar stuff, but good enough that you won’t mind paying a little more for it than you might if it were home-cooked.

 There are a few great Thai restaurants in Hell’s Kitchen, and Wondee Siam is one of them.
 Wondee Siam II is another one.
 And then there’s Pure Thai Cookhouse.
 And Larb Ubol.
 OK, there are actually a ton of great Thai restaurants in Hell’s Kitchen.
 Choosing one is probably the hardest part.
-Hit up Wondee for simple, well-priced dishes like pad see ew.
+Hit up Wondee for simple, affordable food.

 Poulette is the place you go when you’re looking for an easy lunch or a quick dinner, especially if you’re the kind of person who typically only eats rotisserie chicken while sitting on the couch in your underwear.
 Isn’t that where everyone eats rotisserie chicken?
 In front of the TV in their undies?
 Or is that just us?
 Nevermind.
 The point is, you’re gonna like Poulette.

 The best ramen in the area, as evidenced by the long waits, even at lunch.
 Dining solo is your surest move for speedy seat acquisition, so go at it alone during your Midtown lunch break one day.
 Bring a book or a fully charged phone to keep yourself occupied, and bring some cash too.
 Totto doesn’t take plastic.